M. Cristina Fernández

 I wish I had utilized my career center much earlier!
 I didn’t even think to do an internship until right before my senior year.
 I ended up not liking the career field I thought I would end up working in.
 This caused me to reevaluate my personal skills, values and strengths.
 Ultimately, this led me to a career that I love, but I wish I had explored this earlier in my college career, so I could have gotten even more experience and internships before I graduated.

-Laura joined Merrimack in the Spring of 2013 and provides comprehensive career guidance and support to students.
+Laura joined Merrimack in the Spring of 2013 and provides comprehensive career guidance and support to students in the STEM Career Community and graduate students across the Education & Social Policy Career Community.
 Prior to joining Merrimack, Laura worked as a Student Services Coordinator at a private college planning company guiding high school students and families through the college application and admissions process.
 Laura earned her BA in Human Development from Boston College and an MS in Counseling from Fitchburg State University.
 Laura is also a CCE credentialed Global Career Development Facilitator (GCDF) and licensed School Counselor.

 What does Laura wish she knew about career development when she was in college?